Purdue has qualified for the NCAA Championships seven times in program history.

-Glitz' 2013 team was ranked the entire season and reached a high of No. 14 in the polls, the highest the Purdue women ever have been ranked.
+Glitz' 2013 team reached a high of No. 14 by the ITA, the highest the Purdue women ever have been ranked.
 The Boilermakers finished the year 27th, the second-best finish behind only the 2012 season when they finished 26th.
 Purdue began the season at the ITA Kickoff Weekend and defeated No. 32 Washington State.
 Eventually, Glitz led the team to victories over an unprecedented nine ranked teams.
 The Old Gold and Black picked up its highest ranked road victory in program history when it travelled to No. 19 Notre Dame and won, 4-3.

-The Boilermakers made the NCAA Tournament for a program record two straight years in 2012 and 2013.
-Under Glitz' direction, they knocked off No. 34 South Carolina in an improbable come-from-behind victory that had the Boilermakers down 3-0 and five dual points at No. 6 singles.
-The win advanced them to the round of 32 for the second time in Purdue history.
+At the 2013 NCAA Championships, Purdue knocked off No. 34 South Carolina in an improbable 4-3 come-from-behind victory that had the Boilermakers down 3-0 and five dual points at No. 6 singles.
+The win advanced them to the round of 32 for the second time in program history.